Alzheimer’s Disease is a degenerative brain disease.

-One study on over 5000 adults over 55 found those who regularly ate fish were 70% less likely to develop Alzheimer’s disease than those who did not regularly eat fish.
-Fish isn't nicknamed ‘brain food’ for nothing!
+One study on over 5000 adults aged over 55 found those who regularly ate fish were 70% less likely to develop Alzheimer’s disease than those who did not regularly eat fish.

 2. Vitamins C and E Rich Foods

-Hundreds upon thousands of chemical reactions occur in our brains every day.
+Hundreds and thousands of chemical reactions occur in our brains every day.

 During the course of these reactions, substances called free radicals are produced.
 These are unstable molecules which can damage healthy cells.